AMWA NorCal Pacific Coast Conference

 Peer AI is joining the 2026 Pacific Coast Conference, hosted by the Northern California chapter of the American Medical Writers Association.
 Peer AI CEO and Co-Founder Anita Modi will speak on what separates AI pilots that stall from those that scale, and the team will be on-site both days at the Peer AI booth for live demonstrations and conversations with medical writers, regulatory professionals, and life sciences leaders.

-Visit Peer AI at our booth
+Visit Peer AI at our Booth

 Stop by the Peer AI booth to meet the team and see live demonstrations of the platform that biotechs and top 20 pharmas trust to author, orchestrate, and anticipate across the regulatory submission lifecycle.

-Featured session: Why Most AI Pilots in Medical Writing Stall: And What Changes When They Don't
+Session 1: Why Most AI Pilots in Medical Writing Stall: And What Changes When They Don't

 Speaker: Anita Modi, MBA, CEO and Co-Founder, Peer AI